Exiting the Vampire Castle: Synopsis

 Fisher argues that a largely online style of identity-based leftist discourse grounded in "witch-hunting moralism" halts productive leftist discourse and undermines class politics.
 In particular, the combination of a primary focus on identity and the policing of others' speech is deleterious.
 Fisher saw the turn from class and materialism towards identity as a move from objective outward-facing goals to subjective inward goals that result in fragmentation of the left's efforts and community.

 Reception

 Jacobin magazine described "Exiting the Vampire Castle" as Fisher's "most loved and hated essay".

 Influence

-In her book Kill All Normies, Angela Nagle grounds her critique of the left on Fisher's essay.
-She uses the essay to diagnose the political situation of the 2016 United States presidential election in particular and leftist use of social media platforms in general.

 Michael Brooks' book Against the Web uses concepts from "Exiting the Vampire Castle" to describe the limits Brooks observes in leftist tactics.
 Noting the condemnation and alienation common among leftists of the Castle, Brooks proposes a "cosmopolitan socialism" alternative built on the works of Cornel West, Amartya Sen, and C. L. R. James.

+Marc James Léger references Fisher's essay in his introduction to the book Identity Trumps Socialism: The Class and Identity Debate after Neoliberalism under the concept of "decadent Marxism," which marks the decline of the petty-bourgeois and counter-cultural tendencies that became dominant after the postwar era and the problems that this poses for the renewal of socialism.